cb-geo/lem-doc/input/input.md

 ### Boundary conditions

-Boundary conditions are used to prescribe values of basic solution variables: displacements and rotations for `restrain` boundary or `pressure` to apply initial load.
+Boundary conditions are used to restrain or prescribe values of basic solution variables: displacements and rotations for `restrain` boundary or `pressure` to apply initial load.

 ```json
     "boundary_conditions" : [